 You may find that STAT improves your case for tertiary entry.
 Low STAT results are ignored, so sitting the STAT can only be an advantage to your application.

-You should consider sitting a STAT if you have no formal educational qualifications and you are applying for entry on the basis of alternative entry or mature age qualifications alone.
+You should consider sitting a STAT if you have no formal educational qualifications and you are applying for entry on the basis of work or life skills alone.

 You may also consider sitting the STAT if you have completed the following: